openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_discussions.rst

 Team members can edit their own posts, reply to posts and comments, follow and flag posts, and so on.

-Posts made by discussion community TAs are marked as "By: Community TA".
-Responses and comments made by community TAs have a colored "Community TA" identifier.

-Posts made by discussion moderators or discussion admins are marked as "By:
+Posts made by discussion community TAs are marked as "By: Community TA" in the list of posts, and those made by discussion moderators or discussion admins are marked as "By: Staff".
-Staff" in the lists of posts, and responses and comments made by discussion moderators are have a colored "Staff" identifier.

 ***********************************